 - And of course, as with everything when you are a multichannel business – make sure your gift cards can be purchased and redeemed both online and offline.

-Gift bundles & packaging
+4. Create gift bundles & improve your packaging

 Anyone who has worked through the pre-Christmas period in retail will know the look of the lost seasonal shopper, desperately searching for gift ideas for a loved one but with no idea where to start.
 A friend mentioned your shop to them, so they wander in like a reindeer in the headlights and need your help.